Australia and Vietnam

 (FE-V)

-Recognising 50 years of diplomatic relations between Australia and Vietnam, FE-V is an initiative of the Australian Embassy in Hanoi, bringing Australian and Vietnamese experts together to share experiences and to co-develop knowledge products of prioritised topics relating to six main dimensions of the power sector (generation, fuels, consumption, grid, market and planning) with support of the Central Economic Commission of the Communist Party of Vietnam (CEC).
+Recognising 50 years of diplomatic relations between Australia and Vietnam, FE-V is an initiative of the Australian Embassy in Hanoi, bringing Australian and Vietnamese experts together to share experiences and to co-develop knowledge products of prioritised topics relating to six main dimensions of the power sector (generation, fuels, consumption, grid, market and planning) with support of the Central Economic Commission of the Communist Party of Vietnam (CEC) and key partners from the electricity sector.

 Strategic partner